 On-board flight logs can be retrieved from the SD-Card in the flight controller.
 Remove the SD-Card and download the log files from the Log folder on the card.
 The logs will be stored in a subfolder that is named by the date of the flights.
-Logs can be uploaded to PX4 Flight Review for an easy overview.
-Logs should also be stored locally as there is no guarantee the log will remain available from the PX4 log review server.
+Logs can be uploaded to DeltaQuad Flight Review for an easy overview.
+Logs should also be stored locally as the DeltaQuad Flight Review server does not store logs indefinitely.

 Logs can also be reviewed using the Flightplot application.
 This does require in-depth knowledge of the log format.

 After retrieving the on-board flight logs remember to re-insert the SD-Card in the flight controller.
 As this can be easily overlooked it is recommended to store a spare SD-Card in your flight kit.
 Always use industrial temperature rated sd-cards.

 For professional use and fleet management Vertical Technologies recommends the use of AlarisPro.
 The DeltaQuad is a known vehicle in this system and all components and maintenance schedules are pre-configured.